elusivecodes/fQuery/README.md

 **Remove Property**

-Remove a property from each element.
+Remove a property from each node.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.
 - `property` is a string indicating the property value to remove.

 ```javascript